 g) summary of collaboration between the programmes and regional offices in undertaking the activities of the study group.

 11.5.2 The preparation of Recommendations should follow the general practice of the Union.
 Examples include the recommendations and resolutions of WTDCs.
 A Recommendation should stand alone.
 Information may be annexed to the Recommendations, in order to accomplish this.
-A model Recommendation is set out in Annex 1 to this resolution.
+A template for Recommendations is set out in Annex 1 to this resolution.

-SECTION 3 – Submission, processing and presentation of contributions
+SECTION 3 – Submission, processing and presentation of contributions {Consider the Council Working Group on Financial and Human Resources (CWG-FHR) request for input on the opening up of ITU study group documents.}

 12 Submission of contributions